 Have you, like me, spent lots of money in the past not being properly fitted and realised, when you have taken the tags off, that it’s not really what you wanted?
 Well, it’s no wonder.
-There’s so much choice, and different names, never mind brands, which – to a non expert – are confusing.
+There’s so much choice and different names, never mind brands, which – to a non expert – can be confusing.

 Importance of getting it right